For best experience please turn on javascript and use a modern browser!

 Laptop

-For this course you need to have your own laptop (for the kick-off day and the tutorials on which the software can be installed.
+For these courses you need to have your own laptop (for the kick-off day and the tutorials on which the software can be installed.
 We are not able to provide you with a laptop.

 Exam and certificate

 Every module has an assignment which needs to be completed successfully to pass the course.
 If your assignment does not get a passing grade you will always be able to revise and resubmit the assignment.
-The course concludes with a final exam which takes place on campus.
+The courses conclude with a final exam which takes place at the Science Park campus.
+There are two exam opportunities, the final exam and a final resit (about two months later) .
+In the meantime, you can still join the tutorials to get assistance.

 • Mondays 17:00-19:00